rshekhar0/mscvmware1/README.md

 | 9         | Use vSphere HA functionality. |
 | 10a       | Implement a vSphere DRS cluster. |
 | 10b       | Install, configure, and use vSphere Update Manager. |

-Hope this helps!
-Let me know if you need further assistance.